webpro-nl/knip/packages/docs/src/content/docs/features/script-parser.md

 - `src/entry.ts`
 - `server.ts`

+### Excluded files

-By the way, Knip would not add the `exports` if the `dist` folder is matching a pattern in a relevant `.gitignore` file or `ignore` option.
+Knip would not add the `exports` if the `dist` folder is matching a pattern in a relevant `.gitignore` file or `ignore` option.

+Knip does not add scripts without a standard extension.
+For instance, the `bin/tool` file might be a valid executable for Node.js, but wouldn't be added or parsed by Knip.

 ### Scripts parsing